Cobustorro/Cobustorro/README.md

 #### 1. [SOC Automation & Incident Response Pipeline](https://github.com/Cobustorro/SOC-Automation-Project)

 Built a functional SOC environment integrating SIEM, SOAR (Shuffle), and case management (TheHive).
-* Configured Wazuh with Sysmon for endpoint monitoring and created custom detection rules0].
+* Configured Wazuh with Sysmon for endpoint monitoring and created custom detection rules.
 * Built SOAR workflows to automate enrichment (VirusTotal) and forward alerts].
-* Implemented an analyst-approved containment action that blocks malicious IPs using Wazuh active response2].
+* Implemented an analyst-approved containment action that blocks malicious IPs using Wazuh active response.

 #### 2. Active Directory Security & Automated Account Containment ## Uploading is in progress

-Developed an enterprise-like AD lab integrated with Splunk and automation].
+Developed an enterprise-like AD lab integrated with Splunk and automation.
-* Built detections for unauthorized logins and RDP access anomalies].
+* Built detections for unauthorized logins and RDP access anomalies.
 * Integrated SOAR workflows to automatically disable compromised AD accounts on approval.

 #### 3. Cloud & Endpoint Security ## Uploading is in progress